Phase III offensive: Battle of Tây Ninh

 On the afternoon of 25 August, an 89 vehicle supply convoy manned by troops from the 6th and 7th Transportation Battalions escorted by military police in gun-jeeps was moving along Highway 22 towards Tây Ninh Combat Base.
 As the convoy passed by the Thanh Duc Rubber Plantation approximately 10 km southeast of Tây Ninh they observed troops in ARVN uniforms in the trees to the east.
 The troops were actually the PAVN 88th Regiment in stolen uniforms who then opened fire on the convoy hitting it with mortars, B-40 rockets and machine gun fire.
 The lead vehicles were able to escape the ambush and sped north towards Tây Ninh, but an oil tanker was hit and burst into flames blocking the road for the 58 vehicles behind it.
 The drivers and MPs dismounted and returned fire from behind their vehicles or along the roadside.
 A relief force from the 4/23rd Infantry was sent to the ambush site with elements approaching from the north and south.
 At 14:00 Troop B 3/4th Cavalry, arrived at the southern end of the plantation and half the force was sent into the plantation to attack the PAVN left flank, while the others were sent to secure the convoy.
 At 14:15 helicopters landed Company C, 3/22nd Infantry, at the northern end of the ambush and they proceeded to attack the PAVN right flank.
 The counterattacks forced the PAVN deeper into the plantation and those vehicles that could move were sent north to Tây Ninh, while another 20 damaged vehicles awaited recovery.
-The PAVN withdrew as darkness fell and when U.S. forces swept the plantation the next day they found 103 PAVN dead among the destroyed bunkers, U.S. losses were 21 dead and 22 vehicles destroyed.
+The PAVN withdrew as darkness fell and when US forces swept the plantation the next day they found 103 PAVN dead among the destroyed bunkers, US losses were 21 dead and 22 vehicles destroyed.
 For his actions during this battle Sgt.
 William W. Seay would be posthumously awarded the Medal of Honor.

 After midnight on 27 August, the 275th Regiment attacked Firebase Rawlins III.
 The attack was easily repulsed by the defending 4/23rd Infantry who killed 58 PAVN and captured two wounded prisoners, three machine guns and five B-40 launchers for the loss of only eight wounded.